Colleen Thoma, Ph.D.

 SEDP 410.
 Building a Community of Learners: Classroom Management.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-The course is designed to encompass pre-K through grade 12 classroom management theory and application, motivation theory and application, diversity, socio-emotional development, trauma-informed care, and restorative justice for regular education and special education students.
+Prerequisite: EDUS 301, PSYC 301 or PSYC 304 with a minimum grade of C. The course is designed to encompass pre-K through grade 12 classroom management theory and application, motivation theory and application, diversity, socio-emotional development, trauma-informed care, and restorative justice for regular education and special education students.
 Crosslisted as: TEDU 410.

 SEDP 415.
 Action Research in Education and Special Education: Capstone Project.
 3 Hours.